fluid-project/infusion-docs/src/documents/APIChangesFrom1_5To2_0.md

 ###### In 2.0 ######

-In Infusion 2.0, preferences are moved to a model path named "preferences" so the prefsEditor model can be used to save other user data as well.
-This means, the enhancer model no longer receives the entire prefsEditor model.
-It only receives the value of "preferences" path.
+In Infusion 2.0, preferences are moved to a model path named `preferences` so the prefsEditor model can be used to save other user data as well.
+This means that the enhancer model no longer receives the entire prefsEditor model.
+It only receives the value held at the path `preferences`.

 ```javascript
 /*******************************************************************************